niklasvh/html2canvas/readme.md

     $ grunt test

-Run webdriver tests:

-    $ java -jar /path/to/selenium-server-standalone-2.xx.x.jar
-    $ grunt webdriver

-Commiting improvements in baseline values:

-    $ grunt webdriver:baseline

 ### Examples ###

-For more information and examples, please visit the <a href="http://html2canvas.hertzen.com">homepage</a> or try the <a href="http://html2canvas.hertzen.com/screenshots.html">test console</a>.
+For more information and examples, please visit the [homepage](http://html2canvas.hertzen.com) or try the [test console](http://html2canvas.hertzen.com/screenshots.html).

 ### Contributing ###